XII

 Dallas, Florence from Houston, Gerald from Tulsa.
 Some might sleep at

-On Christmas Eve we would go up
+would go up

-to the Old Place and
+to the Old Place.

-we had a Christmas tree which reached to the ceiling of the front room.
+which reached to the ceiling of the front room.

 Rough banquet tables borrowed from the church yard were set up from the